kildealab/RadiSeq/README.md

 ## Acknowledgements

 Some of the in-built Illumina sequencer error profiles and the read generation method used in the RadiSeq were adopted from the ART Illumina sequencing tool published open-source by the US National Institute of Health.
-We sincerely thank the authors Weichun Huang et al. for making the ART toolkit available open-source.
+We sincerely thank the authors Weichun Huang et al. for making the ART toolkit available open-source as well as the developers of other open-source sequencing software.

 To learn more about the ART toolkit: